 It has been three years since there was a holiday edition of the longest running road enthusiast meets in southwestern Pennsylvania.
 That and the streak of Saturday-only meets came to an end today with the Winter 2010 SWPA Meet.
 I’d like to thank all who traveled both near and far to attend.
 They did so even with the snow falling in the area and the winter storm churning up the Eastern Seaboard.

 Since these holiday meets are on a smaller scale than the ones during warmer months, the tour was not too extensive.
 After lunch, we headed down Business US 40 into Brownsville for a taste of the old National Road and to check out the work on connecting PA Turnpike 43 to the PA 88 expressway in West Brownsville.
-The new alignment, which leaves PA 88, is quite evident as swings east to cross the Monongahela River.
+The new alignment, which leaves PA 88, is quite evident as it swings east to cross the Monongahela River.
 The former intersection of old and new PA 88 has been reconfigured to be a continual route through the future interchange.
-This leaves up for debate whether or not PA 88 will be moved back to its former route into West Brownsville, or join with PA Turnpike 43 to US 40.
+This leaves up for debate whether PA 88 will be moved back to its former route into West Brownsville, or join with PA Turnpike 43 to US 40.

 The brisk morning of December 13 marked the beginning of the end for the long-awaited Uniontown-to-Brownsville section of the long-awaited Mon-Fayette Expressway.
 It was then that the flyover interchange opens between PA Turnpike 43, US 119, and PA 51/Pittsburgh Street in Uniontown.